Department of Community Sustainability

 Last updated July 2020

-Chelsea Wentworth is a Research Fellow in the Department of Community Sustainability and affiliated core and GJEC faculty for the Center for Gender in a Global Context (GenCen), and affiliated faculty with the Institute for Public Policy and Social Research (IPPSR).
+Chelsea Wentworth is a Research Assistant Professor in the Department of Community Sustainability and affiliated core and GJEC faculty for the Center for Gender in a Global Context (GenCen), and affiliated faculty with the Institute for Public Policy and Social Research (IPPSR).
 Dr. Wentworth’s research examines hunger and food security, food as a human right, and sustainable food systems through a gendered lens, promoting critical reflection on the impact cultural experiences have on health access and policy.
 Employing innovative qualitative methods at the intersection of integrated social science, public health policy, and nutritional syndemics theory, Dr. Wentworth’s research has applications in South Pacific, developing world, and in US contexts.
 Currently, she works with the Flint Leverage Points Project, a community-research partnership with the Community Foundation of Greater Flint.
 This research aims to map the Flint food system to identify leverage points to improve food security and support evidence-based public policy.
 In particular, Dr. Wentworth’s research examines how households navigate the Flint food system, barriers to access, and how crises like the Flint Water Crisis and COVID-19 impact household food security.

 Additionally, Dr. Wentworth is engaged in long-term research in the South Pacific in Port Vila, Vanuatu since 2009 on issues of infant and young child feeding practice, urban gardening and land use change, disaster response, and childhood malnutrition in collaboration with the Vanuatu Cultural Centre and the Vanuatu Ministry of Health.
 Dr. Wentworth also supports the work of the GRAIN Research and Innovation project to support gender mapping work with partners at MSU and in Afghanistan.